GitHub App

 • Automatic download: Download updated translations and create pull requests for review

-• Triggers: Configure when uploads should happen (specific branches, file patterns)
+• Triggers: Configure when uploads and auto-translations should happen (specific branches, event types)

 • Tags: Organize translations using tags for better project management